 - 1 CME = 60 minutes or 1 contact hour

-4. The educational presentation or conference agenda may be submitted as evidence to validate the contact hour calculation.
+4. You may submit the educational presentation or conference agenda as evidence to validate the contact hour calculation.
 A narrative note describing pharmacology content within the agenda may also be necessary to validate content.
 Keep for your records and submit only if audited.

 5. The same hours submitted to renew certification may be submitted to a State Board of Nursing for re-licensure.

 6. Pharmacotherapeutic content does not need to be presented by a nurse for the hours to be eligible for certification renewal, however, the presenter must have content expertise in pharmacology.